 Anything with interesting texture or a tactile quality will enliven your arrangement.
 Texture can come from nonliving things, too: Pinecones, rocks, or branches with last year’s leaves still clinging to them are all beautiful.

-Of course, you’ll want to look for some of the first spring sprouts, in Melissa’s case: lush clumps of moss, a few fern fronds, and clippings from a rhododendron whose buds are close to blossoming were key elements.
+Of course, you’ll want to look for signs of life, in Melissa’s case: lush clumps of moss, a few fern fronds, and clippings from a rhododendron whose buds are close to blossoming were key elements.

 As you gather, search for interestingly-shaped plants and objects.
 You want a mix of tall, thin things and lower, broad ones.
 Also, aim for a mix of straight lines and also curved shapes.